 The revenge of music n00bs

 09 January 2017

-For Christmas, my big brother offer me the Novation Launchpad.
+For Christmas, my big brother offered me a Novation Launchpad.
 It's beautiful piece of hardware.
-Despite the fact I'm not good at music and (sometimes) try to improve myself on it, I remain bad at it.
+Despite the fact I'm not good at music but (sometimes) I try to improve myself on it, I remain bad at it.
 However, the manufacturer provide a documentation about MIDI to communicate with the device.
-I cannot help it, I had to control these LEDs from my browser.
+I couldn't help it, I had to control these LEDs from my browser.
 Few days later, tetris was running.
 It was quite interesting to build a game and respect the limitation of the device to obtain a smooth game.
 And the best: everything is Web powered.
 You can see a quick demo of tetrispad on my twitter.

 ‘‘Playing a retro game is fun.
 Coding it is better!’’